 If your debt is manageable though and you’re not in a situation of borrowing money from this person to pay that one and paying your overdraft only to transfer it out the next day, then you should read on.

 The problem with debt is that you end up using your current months income to pay for things bought in the past.
 And once you’ve paid your debt you often don’t have much (if anything) left to live off for the current month.
 This is all back to front really.
+Have a look at what cash flow is and why it’s so important to get this right in your budget.

 Imagine not having any debt and having money saved for next months expenses.
 So instead of using your current salary to pay past debts imagine using it to pay towards next months groceries.
 What that mans is that when next month comes, you already have some money allocated to groceries and you’ll inevitably have some spare cash at the end of that month.
+You’ll have a budget buffer.

 This spare cash can then again be “paid forward” to the following months budget or it can go towards something special.